How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 1. Hydro Mousse Liquid Lawn System

-The Hydro Mousse Liquid Lawn System slots in at the #1 position on this list of best spray-on grass seeds for several reasons, starting with its ability to reseed a massive 100 square feet area with each kit. it features a high-performance grass seed blend and allows you to grow grass anywhere.
+The Hydro Mousse Liquid Lawn System slots in at the #1 position on this list of best spray-on grass seeds for several reasons, starting with its ability to reseed a massive 100-square-foot area with each kit. it features a high-performance grass seed blend and allows you to grow grass anywhere.

-• Hydro Mousse is easy to apply and provides the perfect solution for homeowners with patchy lawns that need repair.
+- Hydro Mousse is easy to apply and provides the perfect grass seed solution for homeowners with patchy lawns that need repair.
 Fix dry spots, dog spots, high traffic areas and shade

-• Each kit will reseed a 100 foot square area, or 200 spots and contains: the spray head, the coating chamber (canister), the grass seed blend that is suitable for all climates, the Hydro Mousse liquid formula
+- Each kit is enough to cover up to 100sqft for overseeding or 50sqft for new lawn and will include the spray head, the coating chamber (canister), the grass seed blend that is suitable for all climates and the Hydro Mousse liquid formula foam

 2. Scotts Turf Builder Starter Food